dianamatkava/aws-hands-on/aws-vpc-hands-on/notes.md

 ---

-## VPC Endpoint
+## Bastion Host

+- Create new EC2 instance in public subnet
+- Allow SSH access (SG) to Bastion Host
+- Allow SSH access (SG) of private instance from Bastion Host **private IP**
+- ✅ SSH to Bastion Host (through public IP or create Elastic IP)
+- ✅ SSH to private EC2 from Bastion Host
+- ✅ Check private EC2 has no Internet connection

+---

 ## NAT Gateway

-4. NAT Gateway
-- ✅ Create NAT in public subnet (that is IGW)
+- Create NAT in public subnet (that has routed IGW)
-- ✅ Create Elastic IP
+- Create Elastic IP and associated with NAT
 - Route Elastic IP to the private subnet
-- Connect to the EC2 in private subnet and check connectivity
+- ✅Connect to the EC2 in private subnet and check internet connectivity of private EC2

-3. Create `my-testing-ec2_private_1` in private subnet_3
+---
-   1. VPC Endpoint
+## VPC Endpoint
-   2. VPC Peering
+## VPC Peering
-   3. Transit VPN
+## Transit VPN
+## Egress-only

-   5. Connect with Session Manager
+## Connect with Session Manager
-   6. Connect with Bastion Host